 Image and video quality (difficulties related to resolution or low brightness)

 Algorithms must be able to accurately detect objects in low-light conditions, which is made difficult by the limited information available in these conditions.
-The data used to train the models, often prepared by Data Labelers, are often of lower quality, as the initial images are ambiguous, degrading the overall quality of a data set that we would like to be close to"ground truth".
+Open source tools such as CVAT are used to improve annotation quality despite the challenges of resolution and brightness.
+The data used to train the models, often prepared by Data Labelers, are often of lower quality because the initial images are ambiguous, which degrades the overall quality of a dataset that we would like to be close to "ground truth".ground truth".

 Occultation